 The other option is using a cross-platform development framework, to write your code only once and share it across platforms.
-You will get a closer explanation about the differences shortly.
+You will get a closer explanation of the differences shortly.

 There are many frameworks to choose from.
-If you need help to choose one, 2188 developers shared their experience to rank those tools based on many factors.
-Felgo is leading at this largest evaluation of 40 leading cross-platform app development tools, in terms of easiness to learn, biggest time savings and best support.
+If you need help choosing one, 2188 developers shared their experience to rank those tools based on many factors.
+Felgo is leading the largest evaluation of 40 leading cross-platform app development tools, in terms of easiness to learn, biggest time savings and best support.

 You are no coder | App builder solutions

 There are many mobile app builder services available online as Appy Pie and Buildfire, that let you create apps with drag-and-drop interfaces.
 The trade-off is often that the features are very limited, or not customizable to really fit your use case.
 Also, it’s often very hard to create great UI experiences, based on the templates provided by the services.
 Overall, while this is an easy way to start, you’ll most likely hit the hard limits of this approach very fast.